-Turnitin setting: This is not a Turnitin assignment
+Turnitin setting: This assignment is submitted through Turnitin and students do not see Turnitin similarity reports.

 Submission of Assessment Tasks

 Students are expected to put their names and student numbers on every page of their assignments.

 Turnitin Submission

 If you encounter a problem when attempting to submit your assignment through Turnitin, please telephone External Support on 9385 3331 or email them on externalteltsupport@unsw.edu.au.
 Support hours are 8:00am - 10:00pm on weekdays and 9:00am - 5:00pm on weekends (365 days a year).
 If you are unable to submit your assignment due to a fault with Turnitin you may apply for an extension, but you must retain your ticket number from External Support (along with any other relevant documents) to include as evidence to support your extension application.
 If you email External Support you will automatically receive a ticket number, but if you telephone you will need to specifically ask for one.
 Turnitin also provides updates on their system status on Twitter.